xtian/ember-cli-todomvc/README.md

-# Todos
+# Ember CLI TodoMVC

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is an implementation of the TodoMVC app using Ember.js, Ember Data, and Ember CLI.

 ## Prerequisites